haghard/mongo-query-streams/README.md

-Big win there is that `products` value incapsulates a full lifecycle of working with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close cursor when he is exhausted)
+Big win there is that `products` value incapsulates a full lifecycle of working with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close cursor when he is exhausted).
+Cursor will be closed even in exception case.

 Here's a example of how you can do join with to collections: